Nayland Meadow

 The tea towel designed by Richard Bawden shows some well known and well-loved features of Nayland, including ancient carvings (such as the green man in the roof of St. James' Church and window sill of the oriel window at Alston Court) and the topiary in the high street.
 The design was so successful and popular last year that we decided to print some more.

-Tea Towels available in Black, Green and Blue (approx. size: 48 x 77.5cm ).
+Tea towels available in Black, Green and Blue (approx. size: 48 x 77.5cm ).

 Cost: £3.50 each, excluding postage.